ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ```
 alpaca_ip_address = '127.0.0.1'
 ```
+* Check Mini-PC state.
+Reconnect a monitor and Keyboard to the Mini-PC and check that it is up and running.
+Windows Updates can be delivered every month that may effect the state of the device.
+* Check IP connectivity.
+From a command prompt, use `ping <hostname>` to ensure you have IP connectivity and DNS lookup to your Mini-PC.
+You may find using the Mini-PC's `IP4-address` in Remote Desktop rather than `<hostname>` may make it easier to connect.
+* Check the Mini-PC Hotspot is connected first.
+You can unplug the TPlink to force the Nina hotspot to use the embedded Wifi of the Mele.
+Once you have connected to the mini-pc via Remote Desktop, re-plug in the TPLink.
+* Check that you have not dropped connection to the Mini-PCs WiFi hotspot.

 ### N2 - Cannot obtain a good autofocus run with Nina?
 * Check your Lens Stabilisation is off.
 This interfers with sidereal tracking.